opendcd/opendcd.github.io/README.md

 OpenDcd - An Open Source WFST based Speech Recognition Decoder
 =================

 OpenDcd a lightweight and portable WFST based speech decoding toolkit written in C++.
 OpenDcd provides a set of tools for decoding, cascade construction and hypothesis post- processing.
 The focus of the toolkit is to provide a foundation for research into new decoding methods that can be deployed.
 Through the use of C++ templates the core decoder can be configured and extended in many ways.
 For example selecting different on-the-fly composition or lattice generation strategies.
 The core engine has detailed profiling, logging and analysis methods that make it highly for deployement in production systems.
 The toolkit makes used of [OpenFst](http://openfst.org/) for representing and manipulating the models.
-The toolkit was developed by members of [Yandex](http://yandex.com/).
 It is distributed as an open source project with an Apache Licence.

-For more information see the [main documentation site](https://github.com/opendcd/opendcd.github.io/wiki)
+For more information see the [main documentation site](https://github.com/opendcd/opendcd.github.io/wiki), and the tutorial for installing the OpenDcd and decoding using the Librispeech corpus and models from kaldi-asr.og.

 Quick Installation Guide